Skip to main content

 Quick Start: Wren CLI with jaffle_shop

-Ask natural-language questions of the jaffle_shop dataset using Wren AI CLI and Claude Code — no cloud database, no Docker, no extra infrastructure.
+Ask natural-language questions of the jaffle_shop dataset using Wren AI CLI and Claude Code.
+No cloud database, no Docker, no extra infrastructure.

 Time: ~15 minutes